sidekick-coder/language-kit/README.md

 # Language-kit

-These project is a set of tools to parse and process custom languages.
+These project is a set of tools to parse and process custom languages and conventional markup languages like markdown.